pa-0/clipmon/README.md

 [![builds.sr.ht status](https://builds.sr.ht/~whynothugo/clipmon/commits/.build.yml.svg)](https://builds.sr.ht/~whynothugo/clipmon/commits/.build.yml?)

-`clipmon` monitors the wayland clipboard and does two things:
+`clipmon`, or **clip**board **mon**itor is a wayland helper that:

-- Shows a notification when an application pastes a selection.
-This is intended as a security measure; when an untrusted applications (running via, e.g.:
+1. It keeps the selection when the application that copied exits.
+Normally, when the copying application exits, the selection is lost and this can be rather annoying.
+Keeping the selection around matches what is normally expected to happen on a modern desktop. **This feature is stable**.
-  Flatpak) starts snooping on the clipboard, it'll become evident since notifications will pop up. _[Not yet implemented]_
+2. Shows a notification when an application pastes a selection.
+This is intended as a security measure: when an untrusted application (ideally sandboxed) snooping on the clipboard, the user will quickly by notified of what's going on. **This feature is WIP**.

-- It keeps selections around, so when an application exits, you don't lose the selection.
-This is what you'd expect to happen on a modern desktop, but tools to achieve this only existed for Xorg. _[In beta]_
+The initial intention was meretly the second feature, but due to limitations of the underlying Wayland protocol, it's necessary to implement a clipboard monitor to achieve this.

 # Build